Consulting Referrals: How to Get Referred at MBB

 On this page

-A consulting referral is not a favor from a friend — it's a mechanism for bypassing the part of the recruiting process that's most likely to eliminate you.
-At McKinsey, BCG, and Bain, applications from non-target schools or candidates with sub-3.5 GPAs often fail automated screening before a human ever reads them.
-A referral from a current employee routes your application to human review.
+A consulting referral is not a favor from a friend.
+It's a way to increase the chance that your application gets recruiter attention.
+At McKinsey, BCG, and Bain, applications from non-target schools or candidates with weaker screening signals can struggle to stand out in the general applicant pool.
+A referral from a current employee flags your application with context.
 That's the entire point.

 This guide covers how referrals work, how to find contacts, how to run the outreach, and how to make the ask in a way that works.